Painted Ladies Victorian Walk

 What you need to know

-The Painted Ladies on Steiner Street, also called Postcard Row or the Seven Sisters, were built between 1892 and 1896 by Matthew Kavanaugh, who lived next door at 722 Steiner Street.
-They sit along the eastern edge of Alamo Square.
-The neighborhoods of Pacific Heights, the Haight, and Noe Valley have additional examples of Victorian and Edwardian architecture: roughly 48,000 of these houses were built in San Francisco between 1849 and 1915.
+They were built between 1892 and 1896 by Matthew Kavanaugh, who lived next door.
+The neighborhoods of Pacific Heights, the Haight, and Noe Valley have more Victorian and Edwardian architecture: roughly 48,000 of these houses were built in San Francisco between 1849 and 1915.
 The term “Painted Ladies” was coined in a 1978 book by Elizabeth Pomada and Michael Larsen.
-Walk from Alamo Square east along Hayes Street through Hayes Valley, or head north into Pacific Heights for the larger mansions.
+Walk east along Hayes Street through Hayes Valley, or head north into Pacific Heights for the larger mansions.